-Kremlin calls Charlie Hebdo cartoons on Egypt crash 'sacrilege'
+Kremlin slams Charlie Hebdo cartoons on Egypt crash as 'sacrilege'

 The Kremlin on Friday angrily condemned France's Charlie Hebdo satirical magazine for publishing political cartoons on the Egypt plane crash in which 224 people died, most of them Russian tourists.